konavivekramakrishna/UrbanHack/README.md

 2. Future implementation can leverage event-driven architecture for real-time updates.

 ## Conclusion
 The current implementation provides an efficient, scalable matchmaking system.
-Future improvements, including Redis caching and Kafka-based processing, will further enhance performance and scalability.
+Future improvements, including Redis caching for matches and Kafka-based processing, will further enhance performance and scalability.